 In 1989, Nicky went to Mysore, India to study with K. Pattabhi Jois, where she learned the first 3 Series of Ashtanga Vinyasa Yoga.
 In 1991 she travelled to Maui, Hawaii to learn the 4th Series from Nancy Gilgoff and the other Ashtanga yogis there.

 Nicky made many trips to Pune, India to study with B.K.S.
 Iyengar, Geeta and Prashant and in 1992 was certificated as a Senior Iyengar Yoga Teacher.

 In 2000, Nicky moved to Colorado, USA where she opened the Academy of Yoga.
 For the next 4 years, Nicky attended classes at many yoga schools throughout the United States and also the Yoga Journal Estes Park Convention for 4 consecutive years, where she studied with many very experienced yoga teachers.

-Nicky returned to Australia in 2004 and is now based in Cairns, Far North Queensland where she runs yoga teacher training courses, and teaches yoga workshops, intensives, private yoga classes, public yoga classes and holistic healing at the Knoff Yoga Headquarters (The Yoga School) and Internationally.
-Through Nicky’s passion for yoga, the Knoff Yoga training system has evolved over 40 years and provides a unique programme for better yoga practice and teaching.
+Nicky returned to Australia in 2004 and now runs teacher training courses, teaches workshops, intensives, private classes, and holistic healing nationally and internationally.
+Through Nicky’s passion for yoga, The Knoff Yoga System has evolved over 40 years and provides a unique program for better yoga practice and teaching.

 James E. Bryan ERYT500 – was born in 1953 in Los Angeles, California, and immigrated with his family to Auckland, New Zealand in 1969.
 Nicky Knoff was James’ very first yoga teacher when he started classes at the New Zealand School of Yoga in 1982.